CESSProject/doc-v2/storage-miner/multi-buckets.md

 ```
 As shown above, the current system kernel is using this partition, so it can not modify the partition to build the running environment required for multibucket.

-If the partition does not take up the entire disk and there is still storage space available for partitioning, you can configure the partition by referring to the configuration method of **Multiple Disks**.(In this situation, the running of multibucket will depend on this single disk.)
+If the partition does not take up the entire disk and there is still storage space available for partitioning, you can configure the partition by referring to the configuration method of **Multiple Disks**.(In this situation, the running of multibucket will depend on this single disk)

 #### Scene 2